Nextpower: PowerworX Academy

 The company’s PowerworX Academy provides operators of utility-scale solar power plants from around the world with training in tracker installation, commissioning, operations and maintenance.
 Graduates receive professional development credits from the North American Board of Certified Energy Practitioners.

 Acquisitions and Joint Ventures

+2026

+In June 2026, Nextpower signed a definitive agreement to acquire battery energy storage system specialist Prevalon Energy for $365 million.
+The acquisition, which is expected to close in Q2 of FY2027, extends the company's solar energy technology platform to include applications for power grids, as well as AI and hyperscale data centers.

+In 2026, Nextpower signed a definitive agreement to acquire the power conversion business of Zigor Corp. and its subsidiary, Apex Power, for $80.5 million.
+The acquisition supports Nextpower's expansion into the battery storage and data center markets.

+In June 2026, Nextpower signed a definitive agreement to acquire Germany-based Zimmermann PV-Steel Group for up to €330 million in cash and stock.
+The acquisition, which is expected to close in the second half of FY2027, expands the company's European solar technology portfolio to include fixed-tilt systems, carports, agriPV solutions, and floating PV technologies.

 2025

 In early 2025, the company expanded its artificial intelligence and robotics capabilities through the acquisitions of Amir Robotics, which provides intelligent, water-free robotic cleaning systems, and Onsight Technology, which develops AI-powered visual recognition systems for automated inspection and fire detection at solar plants.
 These transactions followed the company’s 2024 acquisition of SenseHawk IP.
 Together, the acquisitions broadened the company's smart operations and maintenance (O&M) and modeling capabilities.

 In May 2025, the company acquired Bentek Corporation, a San Jose–based manufacturer of pre-assembled electrical balance-of-system (eBOS) systems, in a US$78 million cash transaction.
 Bentek’s products, which collect and transport electricity from solar panels to power-conditioning systems, broadened the company's technology platform.

 That same year, the company and Abunayyan Holding, a Saudi energy company, established a joint venture, Nextracker Arabia, to manufacture and supply solar trackers and control systems for utility-scale and distributed solar projects in Saudi Arabia and the Middle East and North Africa (MENA) region.
 Headquartered in Riyadh, the venture was formed to support Saudi Arabia’s target of installing 130 gigawatts of renewable-energy capacity by 2030.

 In September 2025, the company acquired Origami Solar, a Bend, Oregon–based manufacturer of roll-formed steel-frame technology, for $53 million.
 The acquisition allows the company to shift production of certain solar panel frames from aluminum to steel, which is stronger and more durable.